- When Should I Use Local Presence Caller ID?

-If you can’t afford your own pool of numbers – or simply would like to have access to a much larger pool of numbers – Kixie’s unique ConnectionBoost feature allows you to call with over 50,000 real phone numbers across the globe.
+If you can’t afford your own pool of numbers – or simply would like to have access to a much larger pool of numbers – Kixie’s unique ConnectionBoost feature allows you to call with a different caller ID, using over 50,000 real phone numbers across the globe.

 ConnectionBoost is three features rolled into one: AI powered global local presence, progressive caller ID, and spam detection.